pepper-craft/geo-calculation-toolkit-api-docs/detail/total-boundary-length-of-the-circular-area.md

 ![total-boundary-length-of-the-circular-area](./img/total-boundary-length-of-the-circular-area.png)

-This image shows how the API calculates the boundary length of a circular area on the Earth's surface.
+This image illustrates how the API computes the circumference of a circular area defined by a center coordinate and radius.

-In the left view, the circle is defined by a center point labeled A.
-In the zoomed view on the right, the ring represents the circular boundary, and the arrow labeled "distance" indicates the total length of that boundary.
+- A circle is represented as an area labeled A

-The API takes a center coordinate (latitude and longitude) and a radius value as input, and calculates the surface circumference of the resulting circle, considering the curvature of the Earth.
+- The circle is defined by a center coordinate and a radius
+- The API calculates the total boundary length (circumference) based on the radius

+The API returns the total circular boundary length in the specified unit.

 ---